Who We Are

 A strong food system must enable trust between those who produce the food and those who consume it.
 Our role is to ensure that consumers have the tools to make informed decisions about what they eat.

 Hannah is a Digital Advertiser with a passion for delivering strong, effective messages, to engaged audiences.
 Hannah hopes to expand reach and inform consumers about their diet decisions, choices and impact.
 She strives to deliver environmental stewardship by bringing brand awareness strategy and tactics to the Ethical Farming Fund.
 An eater her whole life, she believes we are what we eat and that transparency is key.

 Kate was raised in Pittsburgh and returned here after several years working overseas as an English teacher.
 She has always been an animal lover, but also grew into a foodie as she traveled through Asia, eating and visiting local markets.
 Her conundrum: animals are delicious (and an efficient source of nutrition).
 Her solution: support increased animal welfare and sustainable agriculture through the Ethical Farming Fund.
 Kate hopes that her participation in EFF will help to raise awareness and support for local farms and products, as well as greater concern for the environmental effects of agriculture.
 Kate currently works as an attorney in employment, black lung and whistleblower law.

-Hannah Ridge, President/CEO and Co-Founder
+Hannah Ridge, Co-Founder

 Hannah has always loved animals and thus has struggled in the past with the idea of eating meat.
 Her study brought her to the conclusion that properly raised animals are important to the diet and to the environment.
 This belief became manifest in the founding of the Ethical Farming Fund with Tim Trout.
 Hannah is hopeful about the future of agriculture, and is excited and humbled to be playing a role in it.
 She holds a bachelors degree from Carnegie Mellon University and a Master of Arts in Food Studies from Chatham University.